xullnn/ls_pull_over_push/210/answers.md

 answer:

 - when performing certain types of operation -- often comparisons, arithmetic operations etc. -- js will implicitly convert some value to another type, even though you didn't tend to do this.
+This is called implicit coercion.

 What's the difference between `Number()` and `parseInt()`?

 answer:

-- `Number()` can convert other types of value as possible as it can
+- `Number()` can convert various types of value into different types of number
   ```js
   > Number('3')
   3